-About 19.9 million college graduates have descended on civilization with shiny apples in hand.
+About 19.9 million college graduates are about to descend on civilization with shiny apples in hand.
 Unfortunately, the demand versus supply equation doesn’t work in their favor.

 Finding that elusive first job puts a premium on the resume and its associated cover letter.

 No university invited me to deliver a commencement speech on this topic — I suppose it’s doesn’t nicely fit under the “make a difference” and the “follow your passion” categories — but in the spirit of public service, I offer this letter.

 All those years of cramming for finals and living on ramen and candy corn have paid off.

 You’re now ready to land that first job.
 Before flinging your resume to and fro, some words of guidance.

 Don’t follow the Resume 101 Handbook.
 Let me say this again because it’s so damn important.
 Do not follow the Resume 101 Handbook.